 Fiscal Year.
 The Company's fiscal year ends on January 31.
-References to "fiscal 2021" and "fiscal 2020" refer to the fiscal years ended January 31, 2021 and January 31, 2020, respectively.
+References to "fiscal 2022" and "fiscal 2021" refer to the fiscal years ended January 31, 2022, and January 31, 2021, respectively.

-Full Year Fiscal 2021 Financial Highlights
+Full Year Fiscal 2022 Financial Highlights

-- Revenue: Total revenue was \$168.9 million, up 11% year-over-year.
-Subscription and services revenue increased to \$156.9 million and was 93% of total revenue, primarily driven by growth of Ooma Business. - Net Income/Loss: GAAP net loss was \$2.4 million, or \$0.11 per basic and diluted share, compared to GAAP net loss of \$18.8 million, or \$0.89 per basic and diluted share, in fiscal 2020.
-Non-GAAP net income was \$11.5 million, or \$0.49 per diluted share, compared to a non-GAAP net loss of \$0.7 million, or \$0.03 per basic and diluted share in the prior fiscal year.

-Adjusted EBITDA: Adjusted EBITDA was \$14.0 million, compared to \$1.0 million in fiscal 2020.
+- Revenue: Total revenue was \$192.3 million, up 14% year-over-year.
+Subscription and services revenue increased to \$175.9 million and was 91% of total revenue, primarily driven by the growth of Ooma Business. - Net Income/Loss: GAAP net loss was \$1.8 million, compared to GAAP net loss of \$2.4 million, in fiscal 2021.
+Non-GAAP net income was \$12.6 million, compared to non-GAAP net income of \$11.5 million. - Adjusted EBITDA: Adjusted EBITDA was \$15.6 million, compared to \$14.0 million in fiscal 2021.

-Fiscal 2021 Compensation Highlights
+Fiscal 2022 Compensation Highlights

-In fiscal 2021, our compensation committee evaluated executive officer compensation, including cash and equity compensation, and largely maintained the same executive compensation program it implemented in fiscal 2020.
+In fiscal 2022, our compensation committee evaluated executive officer compensation, including cash and equity compensation, and largely maintained the same executive compensation program it implemented in fiscal 2021.

-In fiscal 2021, the key highlights of our executive compensation program included:
+In fiscal 2022, the key highlights of our executive compensation program included:

 - Compensation Peer Group.
 We utilized a compensation peer group to ensure our executive compensation is comparable and competitive relative to similar companies. - Base Salary and Bonus Targets.
-We increased base salaries for each of the executive officers, and adjusted the target bonuses for Messrs.
-Stang and Narula and Ms. Yeh. - Equity Awards.
-We granted stock options and restricted stock unit (RSU) awards to each of our named executive officers, with fouryear vesting schedules to help ensure that equity awards would deliver compensation and retention value closer to that provided by companies in our compensation peer group. - Bonuses Paid Based on Corporate Performance.
-We exceeded our corporate revenue and EBITDA targets and paid yearly bonuses based on this performance, and our compensation committee used its negative discretion to reduce bonus payouts given the extraordinary impact of the COVID-19 pandemic on achievement of the revised performance measures under the bonus plan. - Adoption of Stock Ownership Guidelines.
-We established a policy requiring our executive officers to accumulate and hold an equivalent value of Ooma common stock (or qualifying equity holdings) equal to or greater than 3 times base salary (for CEO) and one-time base salary (for other executive officers) within 5 years from the later of the date of the adoption of the policy and the date the officer assumes his or her position.
+We increased base salaries for each of the executive officers and adjusted the target bonuses for Mr. Stang and Ms. Yeh. - Equity Awards.
+We granted stock options and restricted stock unit (RSU) awards to each of our named executive officers, with four-year vesting schedules to help ensure that equity awards would deliver compensation and retention value closer to that provided by companies in our compensation peer group. - Bonuses Paid Based on Corporate Performance.
+We exceeded our corporate revenue and EBITDA targets.
+However, our compensation committee used its negative discretion to reduce bonus payouts to a lower amount than would have been paid pursuant to the preestablished formula under the fiscal 2022 bonus plan (the "Bonus Plan") to reflect the Company's mix of revenue, which included a higher mix of product and other revenue and a lower mix of subscription and services revenue than was originally anticipated.